jwisemanca/biReports/webelements/readme.md

 1. Can use an HTTP post, instead of OpenDocument reporting, for much faster performance.
 Note that this is experimental / beta.
 2. Can have multiple independent 'forms' on each report.
 3. Has an option to create e-mails based on report data.
-4. Has new functions including a multi-select sortable table control.
+4. Has new functions including a multi-select sortable table control with values based on report data.
-5. Has more options to customize the viewer.
+5. Has more options to customize the viewer, including limiting export options.

 Please see the sample reports for examples of the above.